 Even though they seem innocuous, cherry angiomas may be an early warning sign that something is amiss.
-The location of the angioma may be helpful in determining which organs are affected.
-Cherry angiomas on the abdomen may indicate liver or hormonal problems.
-Cherry angiomas near the hairline area or on the head may indicate a potential risk of stroke or aneurysm.
+Their location may be helpful in determining which organs are affected:

 It is important to check your skin for these tiny red spots and pay attention to what they are telling us so we can make the appropriate changes to optimize our health!